cpp-tour/cpp-tour/lessons/2.3-variables/text.md

 In the example you can see two variables of type `int` declared.
 Each variable is initialized with with the result of their initializer.
-`answer` is than printed to the console.
+`answer` is then printed to the console.

 The next lesson is going to look at how to declare variables of different types.